Enucatl/dotfiles-vim/README.md

     git submodule init
     git submodule add git://github.com/tpope/vim-fugitive.git bundle/vim-fugitive

 ## Remove a plugin
 `cd ~/.vim`, then use the `remove_submodule.sh` script.

     :::bash
     ./remove_submodule.sh bundle/unwanted_plugin

+## Update plugins
+`cd ~/.vim`, then use the `git-submodule` command.

+    :::bash
+    git submodule foreach pullifupstream

+you might need to solve merge conflicts in rare cases.
+If you were me, you could then also do

+    :::bash
+    git submodule foreach pushifupstream